ati-ince/sebil/git.md

-This documentation is presented for sharing the most important git feature and bug fixing methods
+This documentation is presented for sharing the most important git feature and bug fixing methods.

 ### **Check last *local* commit version**